 Introduction to CoinSwitch

-Within CoinSwitch’s service is access to over 430 different cryptocurrencies and 45,000 different trading pairs.
-The website is available in 14 different languages and there is customer support available 24/7 to answer support tickets day and night.
+CoinSwitch’s service has access to over 430 different cryptocurrencies and 45,000 different trading pairs.
+The website is available in 14 other languages, and there is customer support available 24/7 to answer support tickets day and night.
 Although their credit/debit purchase fees are a bit high and they don’t offer any other sort of fiat deposit option, CoinSwitch’s trading fees for crypto/crypto trades are remarkably fair at just 1-2% on average.
-CoinSwitch enjoys a good reputation as being a dependable way to swap coins without the hassle of depositing coins to and placing orders on an exchange.
+As a result, CoinSwitch enjoys a good reputation as a dependable way to swap coins without the hassle of depositing coins and placing orders on an exchange.

 Cryptocurrency trading can be a real pain sometimes.
 It is not always easy to sign up for an account on a trusted exchange, and when you do, they might not have exactly what you are looking for.
-You may have to place multiple orders across multiple trading pairs in order to change the coin you have into the coin you want.
-CoinSwitch solves these problems by offering a very convenient and affordable solution: you send them one type of crypto and they send you another, all for a low fee built into the exchange rate.
+In addition, you may have to place multiple orders across multiple trading pairs to change the coin you have into the coin you want.
+CoinSwitch solves these problems by offering a very convenient and affordable solution: you send them one type of crypto, and they send you another, all for a low fee built into the exchange rate.

-CoinSwitch is available to users everywhere in the world and has no ID or KYC requirements for basic level accounts, which are given a generous daily transaction limit of 6 BTC worth of trades.
-Of course, it is still your duty to comply with your country’s laws regarding cryptocurrency exchange — something which is not enforced by CoinSwitch.
+CoinSwitch is available to users everywhere globally and has no ID or KYC requirements for basic level accounts, which are given a generous daily transaction limit of 6 BTC worth of trades.
+But, of course, you still should comply with your country’s laws regarding cryptocurrency exchange — something which CoinSwitch does not enforce.

 After clicking “Register” (under the “Account” section), you will be asked to enter an email address and then create a password.
 After checking the box to agree to the terms and conditions, press the green “Create Account” button.
 And that’s it!
 Your account has been created.
 You can start using the site now, but it is recommended that you first confirm your email by clicking the link sent to it by CoinSwitch.